dmwarn/EchoviewR/README.md

 This package is open for community development and we encourage users to extend the package as they need.
 We are not liable for any losses when using EchoviewR.

-The version available on this repository has been modified by Dave Warner at USGS.
-The added functions have not been reviewed by the original authors and any questions should be directed to Dave Warner.

 If using EchoviewR, please cite as:

 ```{r citation}